Mount Hua Trail: Where 100 People Plummet to Their Deaths Every Year

 Hiking for Thrills and Beautiful Views

-For some, it is this thrill and danger, rather than the sacredness of the mountain, which draws them to hike Huashan.
+For some, it is this thrill and danger, rather than the sacredness of the mountain, or the tasty tea, which draws them to hike Huashan.
 Yet for others, it is the scenery of the mountain that prompts them to take the risk of hiking the Huashan Trail.
 Huashan’s five peaks each offer different panoramic views to those who succeed in conquering them.

 The South Peak, for example, is the highest peak of Huashan (and also of the Five Great Mountains), hence its title as the ‘Monarch of Huashan’.
 This peak is known also as the ‘Landing Wild Geese Peak’, as legend has it that wild geese returning from the south would land on this peak.